 Village of Kissos

-We started with a visit to the traditional village of Kissos located halfway up the mountain.
+A highlight was visiting the traditional village of Kissos located halfway up Mount Pelion.

-This picturesque village is located up the steep terraces of Mount Pelion and is worth a stroll along the cobbled streets to the square where you can peruse the basilica church of Agia Marina built in 1650.
+This picturesque village is located up the steep terraces of the mountain and is worth a stroll along the cobbled streets to the square where you can peruse the basilica church of Agia Marina built-in 1650.